AIG says it will use IPO to sell life and retirement unit; 'pivots' to growth

-FinanceAIG says it will use IPO to sell life and retirement unit; 'pivots' to growth

-American International Group INC (AIG.N) has decided to use an IPO to sell a 19.9% stake in its life and retirement business, Chief Executive Officer Peter Zaffino said on Friday, dashing prospects for potential bidders.
+NEW YORK (Reuters) -American International Group INC has decided to use an IPO to sell a 19.9% stake in its life and retirement business, Chief Executive Officer Peter Zaffino said on Friday, dashing prospects for potential bidders.

 AIG weighed interest from competitors, but “at this time, we believe an IPO remains the optimal path forward to maximize value for our stakeholders and to position the business for additional value creation as a stand-alone company,” Zaffino said in a conference call with analysts, his first as CEO of the company.